Safe Haven Metal #1 Trusted Gold IRA Provider

 The reverse features an eagle as it approaches a landing, carrying an oak branch, as if to add it to a nest.
 Inscriptions are “UNITED STATES OF AMERICA,” “E PLURIBUS UNUM,” “1 OZ.
 FINE SILVER,” and “ONE DOLLAR.”
 United States Mint Artistic Infusion Program Designer Emily Damstra created the design that retired United States Mint Medallic Artist Michael Gaudioso sculpted.

-In addition to the redesigned reverse and enhanced design details on the obverse, the American Eagle Silver Proof Coins are minted in high detail using new technology and include a reed pattern variation.
+In addition to the redesigned reverse and enhanced design details on the obverse, the American Silver Eagle Proof Coins are minted in high detail using new technology and include a reed pattern variation.
 The Mint benchmarked its efforts against anti-counterfeiting programs implemented by major mints around the world.
 These features will make the coins more difficult to counterfeit.”
 From the U.S. Mint Feb.
 24, 2023

 Where are Eagles born?